-- 4.11 Change of Call: Any Employer may postpone an Employee's call with a minimum notification of the number of hours of daily turnaround in effect. - 4.12 Stand-By Calls: There shall be no stand-by calls.
+- 4.11 Change of Call: Any Employer may postpone an Employee's call with a minimum notification of the number of hours of daily turnaround in effect per Article 4.08(a)(v). - 4.12 Stand-By Calls: There shall be no stand-by calls.
 Hiatus, holidays or days that would otherwise constitute the sixth (6th) or seventh (7th) day worked in the Employee's work week are not considered regular days of work.
 When an Employee is dismissed on the fifth (5th) day worked in the work week with a call for work on the first (1st) day of the following work week, it shall not be considered a relay or stand-by call.
-The above also applies to calls spanning a hiatus or holiday. - 4.13 Hiatus: In the event of a hiatus (a break or gap in a continuing production or series of productions without compensation), which exceeds thirty (30) days, Employees shall be free to seek employment on other productions and each party shall be deemed to have provided sufficient notice to the other of the termination of employment.
+The above also applies to calls spanning a hiatus or holiday. - 4.13 Hiatus: In the event of a hiatus (a break or gap in a continuing production or series of productions without compensation), which exceeds thirty (30) days, Employees shall be free to seek employment on other productions and each party shall be deemed to have provided sufficient notice to the other of the termination of employment. - 4.14 Paid Sick Leave: An Employee is entitled to paid sick leave as follows: - (a) Calculation of paid sick leave: